KSanthanesh/Pop-the-Rose/README.md

 - I would like to thank the staff and students of Code Institute for their help.
 - I also like to thank Slack Community for sharing the open discussion from various students.
 - The images on this site have been taken from Google Search and pexels, and used only for education purpose to complete this project.
+- https://www.favicon.cc/ -Favicon icon created using this website.
 - Benefits point are taken from this Website https://www.curiousworld.com/blog/importance-playing-memory-games#:~:text=Playing%20memory%20games%20can%20improve%20other%20brain%20functions%2C,to%20detail.%20Memory%20games%20can%20improve%20visual%20recognition.
 - Reference taken from those videos https://www.youtube.com/watch?v=Y4lOwOOK7yE